 Regardless of whether you’re a healthcare professional or layperson, using PPE as much as possible will go a long way to protecting you against bloodborne pathogens.
 If you’re dealing with needles as a medical professional, make sure you don’t break, shear, or recap the needle.
 You should also never pick up needles.
 Instead, you should use a broom to sweep them.
 Swapping them helps reduce the chances of contaminated needles puncturing you and transmitting bloodborne pathogens.

 Human Immunodeficiency Virus (HIV)

-As of today, there has been no cure or vaccine for both HIV and AIDS, though antiretroviral medications and pre-exposure prophylaxis have improved outcomes for HIV/AIDS patients around the world.
-Because of the devastating effects and lack of cure or vaccine, extreme precautions must be taken to prevent the spread of HIV.
+As of today, there is no cure or vaccine for both HIV and AIDS, though antiretroviral medications and pre-exposure prophylaxis have improved outcomes for HIV/AIDS patients around the world.
+Because of the devastating effects and lack of cure or vaccine, everyone must take the appropriate precautions to prevent the spread of HIV.

 Hepatitis B Virus (HBV) and Hepatitis C Virus (HCV)

 The CDC reports a 30% blood-to-blood transmission rate of hepatitis B, while Hepatitis C Virus almost exclusively spreads from blood to blood contact.
 The high blood-to-blood transmission rates make it one of the most threatening bloodborne pathogens and healthcare professionals must take precautions against them.